Grow Your Photography From Home

 Photographing your pets

-Another subject which is more than represented online, a quick flick through Instagram will unleash a whole wealth of inspiration - some pets have even become influencers.
-The real challenge of pet photography is to try to uncover something that is fresh and unique, and that captures the spirit of your animal.
-This is a great, stress-free way to practise shooting a live-subject, and many of the techniques you perfect here, you can apply to your people portraits at a later date.
+A quick scroll through Instagram will reveal a wealth of inspiration — some pets have even become influencers!
+This is also a great, stress-free way to practise shooting a live subject, and many of the techniques you perfect here can be applied to people portraits later on.

 5 essential items to grow your photography from home